Grusomme/Reserate-Porta/Canalis/README.md

 Web application for sending control messages to a background server

+Django 1.11
+Django REST framework 3.6.2

-Django is a toolbox for creating a website engine
+Django is a toolbox for creating a website engine (ish)

 I used Vagrant and VirtualBox to create a virtual machine with Xenial64 that runs the web server.